Edward Worth "Wimpy" Jones

 September 23, 1936 – April 13, 2017

-Ed was born on September 23, 1936 in Perry, Oklahoma, to John Wright (J.W.) and Gertrude (Marshall) Jones.
+Born on September 23, 1936, in Perry, Oklahoma, he was the son of John Wright (J.W.) and Gertrude (Marshall) Jones.
 At the young age of 18 months old, Ed was sent to live with his aunt and uncle (Buck and Marcella Johnson) in Lucien.
 He graduated from Perry High School in 1954.
-After graduation, Ed attended Oklahoma A&M (now OSU), where he was a member of the Alpha Tau Omega (ATO) fraternity.
+After graduation, Ed attended Oklahoma A. & M., where he was a member of the Alpha Tau Omega (ATO) fraternity.
 Ed traveled all over the United States working for Haliburton.
 While working for Haliburton, Ed completed his education with a degree in Business Administration from OSU in 1961.

 Ed continued to work in the oilfield industry until 1969 when he started his own construction company–Jones Construction Company.
 In 1978, the company became Jones Service Company, Inc., having contracts with Conoco and other refineries in Oklahoma, Texas, and Mississippi.
 Jones Service Company, Inc. was sold in 1993.
 Ed did consulting work until his retirement in 1999.